K-Sato1995/gatsbyBlog/content/posts/Postgres-cheat-sheet/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
-description: Here is a list of frequently used Postgres commands.
+description: "Here is a list of frequently used Postgres commands."
 ---
 # Frequently used commands